Eva van Emden (she/her), freelance editor

 • Don’t be too general, like the television warning “may be disturbing to some viewers.”

-• On the other hand, don’t be too specific about the content, or you can replicate the harmful content.
+• Don’t be too specific about the content, or you can replicate the harmful content.
 Say, for example, that the material describes a serious injury, or discusses sexual violence, but don’t give details.

 Topics to consider writing content notes for: